Popup Camping Market Trends

 Reasons Given for Market Trends

-- Personal Debt has increased significantly as people have increased their debt levels for Auto Loans, Home Equity Loans, Credit Card debt, and Mortgage Debt.
+- High Debt.
+Personal Debt has increased significantly for Auto Loans, Home Equity Loans, Credit Card debt, and Mortgage Debt.
 See a graph of the trends in Personal Debt at this link.
 Auto Loans and Home Equity Loans increased beginning in 1999.
 Both of these types of loans can be used for RV purchases and Tow Vehicle purchases.
 Since the Great Recession people reduced personal debt slowly, as credit has no longer been available as easy as during the latest economic bubble.

-- Baby Boomers are getting older and migrating to larger Tent Trailers and 5th Wheel RVs with less sleeping areas and more luxury for older retired people.
+- Empty Nesters.
+Baby Boomers are getting older and migrating to larger Tent Trailers and 5th Wheel RVs with less sleeping areas and more luxury for older retired people

 - Personally, I keep hoping people will come to their senses and stop increasing debt, spending, and excessive purchases of large RVs and large expensive tow vehicles, and re-learn the excitement of setting up camp together.